UMAprotocol/docs/docs/oracle/known-issues.md

 In the previous game, the “rules” were fixed and defined before-hand; it was a static game.
 In reality, the DVM has a protocol for governance, which includes updating and changing the rules of the game.

 If there were an outside party that proposed a bribe of `x` in order to try and convince voters to submit corrupt votes, the token-holders could vote to increase the reward offered by the DVM such that `x < 2*r`.
-By doing so, token holders can continuously stay ahead of any bribes.
+By doing so, tokenholders can continuously stay ahead of any bribes.

-It’s worth remembering that token holders do not want to be successfully bribed.
+It’s worth remembering that tokenholders do not want to be successfully bribed.
 In the event of a successful bribe, the token they own collapses in value.
-As such, token holders have a large incentive to change the rules to prevent any bribe.
+As such, tokenholders have a large incentive to change the rules to prevent any bribe.
-Because attackers know this, it means even attempting to bribe the token holders is futile—token holders will just quickly increase the reward `r` to thwart the bribe attempt.
+Because attackers know this, it means even attempting to bribe the tokenholders is futile—tokenholders will just quickly increase the reward `r` to thwart the bribe attempt.